 Substitutions and Additions

 This Spicy Sausage Pasta is easily adaptable to what you have on hand.
-Here are a few swaps and additions for working with what you have in your fridge and pantry.
+Here are a few swaps and additions for working with what you have in your fridge and pantry to make this easy weeknight meal.

 - Try another pasta shape, rather than rigatoni.
 Basically and short/stout pasta will work!